Kisspeptin-10

 - How does it compare to gonadorelin?

 - Gonadorelin is GnRH itself — one rung lower.
 Kisspeptin is one rung higher.
-The choice depends on which part of the axis you suspect is dysregulated.
+Choose by which part of the axis you suspect is dysregulated.

 - Is there long-term safety data?